johnzastrow/johnzastrow.github.io/_posts/2022-11-29-Geodata-organization.md

 **This is a living post.
 Check back for updates as I learned more.**

+#### Usage

+This is a listing of topics that can be used to group or hold data (directories, but also Esri datasets if you lean that way) and it's accompanied by some words about an approach for managing the data therein.
+Of course, the approach is laden with problems, but it also solves some issues that have plagued some groups.
+Take what you need and leave the rest.

 #### Data Directory Structures

 {: .box-note}

 I've used this approach several times with years between and each time I have to develop it from memory.
 So I'm going to put it here for future use and revision.
 Hopefully it helps you too.

 The design of the structures defined below should directly  in this document were inspired by concepts found in the [Spatial Data Standards for Facilities, Infrastructure, and Environment (SDSFIE) version 2.6](https://www.sdsfieonline.org/) , ISO 19115 Topic Categories [[1,]([ISO 19115 Topic Category](https://apps.usgs.gov/thesaurus/thesaurus-full.php?thcode=15)) [2]([ISO Topic Categories - NGDC Wiki](https://www.ngdc.noaa.gov/wiki/index.php/ISO_Topic_Categories)), [3]([Topic Category](https://icsm-au.github.io/metadata-working-group/defs/TopicCategory))], and the [Maine State GIS Catalog]([Maine Office of GIS]([Data Catalog](https://www.maine.gov/geolib/catalog.html))) public geospatial data access pages (the new pages follow the ISO 19115 Topics).

-**DELIVERABLES** - directories by delivery year then project name containing final products from either GPMCT or other parties.
+**DELIVERABLES** - directories by delivery year then project name containing final products from either this organization or other parties.
 Files in these project directories should never change and never be added to.

 Products may be data as well as documents.
 Data should be considered read-only - stored exactly as delivered without changes, additions, or restructuring.
 Data to be used should be copied into working directories outside the DELIVERABLES tree.